michaelaklin/retrodesign/README.md

 # retrodesign

 Implements Gelman and Carlin's (2014) retrodesign function in Stata

 ## Getting Started

 This project allows Stata users to compute Gelman and Carlin's Type-S and Type-M errors in Stata.

-_Addendum_: I found out after writing this ado file that Daniel Klein also created a similar program (which can be obtained with _ssc install rdesigni_).
-His code allows to run several tests at the same time, which is not feasible with *retrodesign*.

 ### Prerequisites